aaronalonsotorrens/Heart_disease_risk_predictor/README.md

 **Failure Criteria:**

-- If more than 30% of high-risk patients are misclassified as low-risk over a follow-up period (indicating poor clinical utility).
+- If F1 for heart disease (1) < 0.8, the model risks misidentifying high-risk patients.
-- If precision for low-risk patients falls below 80%, leading to unnecessary interventions.
+- If Accuracy for non-heart disease (0) < 0.8, the model may produce too many false alarms or unnecessary concern.

 ### Model Output